tier4/AutowareArchitectureProposal.iv/src/control/trajectory_follower_nodes/design/longitudinal_controller-design.md

-# Velocity Controller
+Longitudinal Controller {#longitudinal-controller-design}
 ===========

-## Purpose / Use cases
+# Purpose / Use cases

-The velocity_controller computes the target acceleration from the ego-velocity to realize the target velocity set at each point on the target trajectory using a feed-forward/back control.
+The longitudinal_controller computes the target acceleration to achieve the target velocity set at each point of the target trajectory using a feed-forward/back control.

 It also contains a slope force correction that takes into account road slope information, and a delay compensation function.
 It is assumed that the target acceleration calculated here will be properly realized by the vehicle interface.

 Note that the use of this module is not mandatory for Autoware if the vehicle supports the "target speed" interface.

-### why separate lateral (steering) and longitudinal (velocity) control?
+## Separated lateral (steering) and longitudinal (velocity) controls

-This velocity controller assumes that the roles of lateral and longitudinal control are separated as follows.
+This longitudinal controller assumes that the roles of lateral and longitudinal control are separated as follows.

 - Lateral control computes a target steering to keep the vehicle on the trajectory, assuming perfect velocity tracking.
 - Longitudinal control computes a target velocity/acceleration to keep the vehicle velocity on the trajectory speed, assuming perfect trajectory tracking.

 Ideally, dealing with the lateral and longitudinal control as a single mixed problem can achieve high performance.
 In contrast, there are two reasons to provide velocity controller as a stand-alone function, described below.

-#### Complex requirements for longitudinal motion
+### Complex requirements for longitudinal motion

 The longitudinal vehicle behavior that humans expect is difficult to express in a single logic.
 For example, the expected behavior just before stopping differs depending on whether the ego-position is ahead/behind of the stop line, or whether the current speed is higher/lower than the target speed to achieve a human-like movement.